 In a study that sought to compare the inorganic components and antioxidant activity of shilajit sourced from Pakistan and Afghanistan.
 The researchers used tools that helped them examine the mineral composition of the samples.

 As expected, mineral constituents were present in varying qualities.
-The Afhghani shilajit was specifically found to contain higher levels of calcium and potassium.
+The Afghani shilajit was specifically found to contain higher levels of calcium and potassium.
 Both samples, however, demonstrated high antioxidant activity.

 Fights Off Viral Infections